python-trio/trio/docs/source/reference-core.rst

       Note that this is *not* an async function and you don't use await when calling it.
 It sets up the new task, but then returns immediately, *before* it has a chance to run.
-At some future time, (which might be closing of the nursery context, but no later), all tasks requested with :meth:`start_soon` will begin, in no particular order.
-If you want to run a function to completion, then you don't need a nursery; just use ``await async_fn(*args)``.
+All tasks requested with :meth:`start_soon` will begin, at no particular time, in no particular order (but no later than the closing of the nursery context).
+If you want to run a function and block until it finishes, then you don't need a nursery; just use ``await async_fn(*args)``.
 If you want to run some part of the child task before the parent task proceeds, see :meth:`start()`.